 Imagine there was a tool where we could input our ideas, combine them with other ideas, see some connections and visualize them in real-time.
 I’m not talking about music, but actual ideas like the ones that we have when we’re thinking out loud or brainstorming with a group.

-In the video above you see an application called Ableton Live used by many DJ’s in concerts to create music in real-time.
+In the video above you see an application called Ableton Live used by many DJ’s in concerts to create music in real-time which we can do using different music equipment from sites as Sound Manual online which offer the best options for this.
 I repeat, not pre-programmed but in real-time!

 Why is this important?
 It’s important because DJ’s can experiment with different sounds and music in real-time.
 They’ve always had this ability but with this tool, DJ’s can input the sounds where they want, listen and make the adjustments all in a matter of seconds.